 However, even though cooking eggs reduces these nutrients, eggs are still a very rich source of vitamins and antioxidants (

-Bottom Line: Cooking eggs can reduce their vitamin and antioxidant content.
-However, they are still very high in nutrients.
+Cooking eggs can reduce their vitamin and antioxidant content.
+However, they’re still very high in nutrients.

 Egg yolks are high in cholesterol.